North Ipswich Railway Workshops: History

 During World War I, about 300 of the 1,600 employees were engaged in production of munitions, particularly shell casings made using BHP steel.

 Two other events in this period gave prominence to the workshops.
 In April 1918, an experimental smelting of iron ore from Biggenden was carried out using the moulders furnaces.

 In December 1919, the Vickers Vimy aircraft of Ross and Keith Smith broke down near Charleville after completing the first flight from England to Australia by an Australian crew.
 North Ipswich Railway Workshops repaired the engine.
 New connecting rods were forged and machined and the crankcase, damaged when the rods broke, was repaired.
 A new propeller was also made from Queensland maple.

 When World War II began in 1939, the workshops were again involved in wartime production.
 A 30-ton casting, the largest ever made at the workshops, was produced in 1942.

 In 1941, the Australian Government set up a munitions factory at Rocklea.
 Tools for accurate mass-production were required for the factory and the Australian Government entered into a joint arrangement with the Queensland Government to build a new Tool and Gauge Shop (R.19 & R.20) at North Ipswich Railway Workshops.
 The Acting Prime Minister stated that the Railway Workshops was chosen rather than a site near the Rocklea factory because the long-term benefits to Queensland would be greater.
 He said that Queensland had little industry involving mass-production because of the high initial cost of "tooling-up" and he hoped that the new shop would act as a catalyst for post-war industry.
 In 1944, an x-ray plant was commissioned for the Boiler Shop to detect flaws in casting and welding.

 During World War II, very little new construction could be carried out at North Ipswich Railway Workshops and in the immediate post-war period, Queensland was faced with ageing stock and little immediate capacity for new production.
 An inquiry recommended that new workshops should be built in the Rockhampton and Townsville areas, and that a new workshop should be built in south-eastern Queensland for locomotive construction and repair, leaving North Ipswich Workshops to cater for carriages and wagons.
 It was also decided that future rolling stock would be steel where ever possible, a decision which reduced the need for large sawmills at the North Ipswich Railway Workshops.

 At this time, land was available in the Ipswich suburb of Redbank where a huge army camp had recently been de-commissioned.
 The Redbank Railway Workshops eventually opened in 1958.
 Although it was originally intended for steam locomotive production and repair, its construction coincided with the change to diesel and it became the centre for diesel locomotives.
 In 1965, the Foundry and Pattern Shops were transferred from Ipswich to Redbank.
-In 1995, a complete relocation of remaining activity from North Ipswich to Redbank commenced.